2022-2023 Undergraduate & Graduate Catalog

 The secondary English education emphasis area, in conjunction with the College of Education and Community Innovation, certifies students to teach English in Michigan secondary schools (grades 6-12).
 Courses in the secondary English education emphasis area emphasize the teaching of literature and the teaching of writing and are rooted in the theory, research, and best practices of the English education field.
 Students learn how to engage adolescents in reading and responding to texts ranging from classics to contemporary and young adult works.
 Students also assimilate strategies for teaching the writing process to adolescents, learning how to design and assess meaningful writing assignments.
 Finally, the secondary English education program equips students to teach in today's schools by focusing on current issues such as standardized testing, urban education, English as a second language, censorship, technology, and more.

-Note: Students seeking certification in secondary English education must have a 3.0 minimum GPA in English in order to be eligible to enter the College of Education and Community Innovation for teacher assisting and student teaching.
+Note: Students seeking certification in secondary English education must have a 3.0 minimum GPA in English to be eligible to enter the College of Education and Community Innovation for teacher assisting and student teaching.

 Lake Michigan Writing Project (LMWP)